Cordeval/fari-app/docs/fari-wiki.md

 ### Adding Building Blocks

-Like mentioned earlier, it is possible to add the same kind of building blocks supported by Fari's Character Sheets, but inside index cards.
+As mentioned earlier, it is possible to add the same kind of building blocks supported by Fari's Character Sheets, but inside index cards.

 If you want to know more about what kind of blocks Fari supports, you can [read more about it here](/fari-wiki/managing-characters?goTo=blocks).